In this chapter …

 TOM: This is The Money Pit Home Improvement Show.
 Coming up next time on the program, if you’ve ever had a paint project that didn’t baked claim, maybe it wouldn’t cover a blot or even though it is peeled off faster than it should have, we’re going to have solutions to these paint quagmires and more, on the next volume of The Money Pit.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t have to do it alone.
+LESLIE: But you don’t “re going to have to” make love alone.

-( Copyright 2019 Squeaky Door Productions, Inc. No parcel of this transcript or audio record is also available reproduced in any format without the express written authorization of Squeaky Door Productions, Inc .)
+( Copyright 2020 Squeaky Door Yield, Inc. No portion of this transcript or audio document may be reproduced in any format without the express written authorization of Squeaky Door Product, Inc .)